rackerlabs/docs-aws/docs/access-and-permissions/index.rst

    **Note**: You do not manage directly-created IAM users or roles within the Fanatical Support for AWS user management system.
 Instead, you must modify or terminate access directly within AWS IAM.

+   **Note**: If you have set a duration greater than an hour and are still only getting one-hour credentials, you should confirm that the maximum session duration set on the Rackspace role in AWS is at least as long as the duration configured in the `Rackspace account <https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-managingrole-editing-console.html#roles-modify_max-session-duration>`_.

 If you need assistance determining the best option for your specific use case, :ref:`contact a Racker <support>`.